VimIcewind/IceVim/README.md

     You may need to change your vimpath in .vimrc if your vimpath is not "E:\vim" in Windows.

-3. The .vim is using in Linux.
+3. The .vim is used in Linux.

     If you want use it in Linux, you need rename it like this: